preciofishbone/OmniaDocsG2/admin-settings/app-features-610/index.rst

 Edit settings
 ---------------
 Here you can edit the settings for the App (site), which was set when the App was created.
-The settings available depends on the Template selected for the App.
+The settings available depends on the template selected for the App.

 .. image:: app-settings-settings-edit-new.png